simple-crypto/simple-website/organization.md

 Developers are contacted following the priority list and open source projects are launched for one year given the budget constraints.

-The two main criteria driving the selection of the projects are:
+The three main criteria driving the selection of the projects are:
 * Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).
 * Their mid/long-term relevance for emerging industrial applications.